 The past met the future for us when in the spring of 2004 our historic church building (dedicated in February 1834) was destroyed by fire.

-The congregation continued to meet in settings that included The Old Red Church (our "mother church" and the Schoolhouse Arts Center in Sebago Lake Village, and our state-of-the art rebuilt-and-expanded church building was dedicated in February 2006.
+The congregation continued to meet in settings that included The Old Red Church (our "mother church") and the Schoolhouse Arts Center in Sebago Lake Village.
+Our state-of-the art rebuilt-and-expanded church building was dedicated in February 2006.

 Our Sunday morning service offers praise to God through the ministries of word and music and also fosters a strong sense of fellowship among those attending.
 We often have intergenerational services that involve participants of all ages.

 As a congregation we are committed to involvement in the world, and we carry out this commitment in light of a visioning statement adopted in October 2014:

 loving, tending and feeding all God's people and Creation."

 We offer meals free and open to the public once a month on the last Monday (unless that is a holiday).
 On Fifth Mondays the meal is offered in conjunction with Food & Fellowship, Inc.; the other meals are spaghetti suppers sponsored and served by members of our Missions Board.
 And we help to support the Standish Food Pantry, a food pantry located at the Standish Town Hall.

 Through "visioning" in October 2014, we became aware of our need to grow in the areas of ecology and social justice, as well as to continue our longterm commitments to religious education and to missions.
 In the last three years we have sponsored several Electronics Recycling Events in Standish, we have become an Open and Affirming congregation, and we have reached out to immigrants and refugees in our area.
 Many sermons, book discussions, and Bible Study sessions have focused on topics related to ecology and social justice (incluing the important matter of racial justice), and we continue to learn and grow.